qinggao68/Denovo-project/README.md

 7. Conduct initial market research based on the company's M&A strategic goals
 8. utilized these market research findings to pull data from the U.S. Census Bureau using tidycensus and censusapi packages
 9. Map out the census data
-10. Proposed new market opportunities based on the company's targeted strategic goals
+10. Proposed new market opportunities based on the company's strategic rationale(s)
 11. Map out the open and recommended locations

 # Future Work